SamuelSlavka/zk-wallet/README.md

 blockchain ids are constants set in smart contract:

 - 0 - btc starting in genesis
-- 1 - btc starting in some test block
+- 1 - btc starting in a test block
 - 2 - bch starting in genesis
-- 3 - bch starting in some test block
+- 3 - bch starting in a test block

 #### Custom proof and witness creation